 The History of Kingsford

 Kingsford The Barossa has a rich heritage dating back centuries.
-A pastoralist commissioned the two-storey, Georgian-style sandstone house in 1856 – it’s thought that the stone traveled from Edinburgh as ship’s ballast.
-Every chapter of their intriguing story since, speaks volumes about the character and timeless charm of the historic homestead.
+Pastoralist, Stephen King, commissioned the two-storey, Georgian-style sandstone house in 1856 – it’s thought that the stone transported from Edinburgh as ship’s ballast.
+Every chapter of their intriguing story since speaks volumes about the character and timeless charm of the historic homestead.

 To explore Kingsford’s history in more detail, please visit here.

 Pre-1836, before British settlers arrive to survey and fence what they consider 'terra nullius', the Wirra people walk and hunt on these lands, as they have for thousands of years.
 They call the area 'Mincalta'.

 In 1838, Lincolnshire man Stephen King boards the ship Orleana and sails for South Australia, a convict-free colony where settlers are granted land and the freedom to worship.
 King acquires a parcel of newly-sectioned land north of the Para River where he runs 3,250 sheep.
 His first house was built on a small area to the west of the property.

 Enjoying new-found status and success, King commissions the construction of a substantial two-storey house made of sandstone in 1856.
 He calls it 'Kingsford', meaning 'King's crossing'.

 The late 1860s drought forced King to sell the property.
 It was acquired by John Howard Angas, the son of South Australia's founding father, George Fyfe Angas.